blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

-# Anchor overview
+# Simple Transfer Contract in Anchor

-We provide a brief overview of the [Anchor](https://www.anchor-lang.com) framework (version 0.28.0) to simplify the understanding of Anchor-based use case implementations for the [Solana blockchain](https://solana.com).
+This is an implementation of the contract in [Anchor](https://www.anchor-lang.com), a [Rust](https://www.rust-lang.org)-based framework for Solana smart contracts.
+The purpose of this document is to simplify the understanding of the code by providing a high-level overview of the implementation.

+The full specification and possible deviations from it are described in the [specification](../../README.md).
+Here we describe the implementation details.

 ⚠️ A deeper dive into Anchor is advised by reading the [Anchor documentation](https://www.anchor-lang.com).
 Additionally, understanding concepts such as
 - [Solana stateless account model](https://solanacookbook.com/core-concepts/accounts.html#facts)